ipinfo/spring/README.md

   This strategy simply looks at the IP of a request and uses that to extract more data using IPinfo.

-- `XForwardedFor`
+- `XForwardedForIPStrategy`
-  This strategy will extract IP from `X-Forwarded-For` header and if it's null it'll extract IP using `REMOTE_ADDR` of client.
+  This strategy will extract the IP from the `X-Forwarded-For` header and if it's null it'll extract IP using `REMOTE_ADDR` of client.

 ### `AttributeStrategy`